Nuclear Power in the United Kingdom

 EDF announced in October 2013 that while it would retain 45-50% of the Hinkley Point C project, two Chinese companies, CGN and CNNC, would take 30-40% of it between them, Areva would take 10%, and other interested parties might take up to 15%.* The French government holds 85% of EDF and 80% of Areva, the Chinese companies are wholly government-owned.
 In September 2015, following Areva’s financial losses, EDF confirmed that Areva’s 10% share was “no longer on the agenda,” allowing Chinese equity to increase.

 In October a Strategic Investment Agreement was signed committing China General Nuclear Corporation (CGN) to take 33.5% of the project, and EDF initially being responsible for 66.5%, with a view to selling this down to near 50%.
 CGN’s holding will be through its new company, General Nuclear International.
-EDF Energy said that the agreement “sets the steps for a final investment decision” expected by the end of 2015.
+EDF Energy said that the agreement “sets the steps for a final investment decision” expected early in 2016.

 EDF will act as architect-engineer, with 2023 as the new target date for commissioning.
 Contractors include Areva for the reactor system, its fuel and control and instrumentation, worth £1.7 billion; Bouyges and Laing O'Rourke for civil engineering, worth over £2 billion; and Costain for cooling water intake tunnels (seven metres in diameter with a total length of 11 km).
 Alstom will provide two steam turbines of about 1700 MWe and Rolls-Royce will provide some manufacturing of nuclear components.
 The government and EDF said UK companies could take up to 57% of the construction work.
 The total number of workers on the project could reach as high as 25,000, with a peak of 5600 on site at one time, and EDF estimating 900 permanent jobs when the units are operational.